bettercap/caplets/download-autopwn/README.md

 <br>

-The `downloadautopwn.extensions.x` variables accept file extensions that are present in the device's folder (where `x` is the device name).
+The `downloadautopwn.extensions.x` variables accept comma separated file extensions that are present in the device's folder (where `x` is the device name).
 <br>
 These files must be present in the device's folder, and they must be called `payload` (for example: `payload.exe`).